TEAMMATES/teammates/docs/staticAnalysis.md

 [ESLint](http://eslint.org) functions both to enforce coding standard and also to find potential bugs in JavaScript source code.
 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-eslint.yml).
 ESLint is a Node.js package, currently not supported for Eclipse Java EE project.

+You can [configure all the static analysis tools automatically](#intellij-automatic-setup) for IntelliJ IDEA or follow the manual instructions.

 #### Installing ESLint from within IntelliJ